← Back to Blog

 The result is a single source of truth inside BigQuery that maps directly to DLD-sourced data.
 No numbers are changed or reinterpreted during the load step.
 It is a direct transfer from government export file to queryable table.

-How the Bot Queries the Data
+How the product queries the data

 How Claude Sonnet Turns Data Into Analysis